 In 2016 Pernilla took her first season as a ski instructor with Snowminds in Sun Peaks, Canada.
 She quickly got addicted and this is the first part of her blog about when one season turns into 4.

 If you are reading this, you have probably reached the same point as I reached in 2016.
 I was “almost” done with school, really needed a break and had no clue what I wanted to do.
 I had been skiing most of my childhood with my friends and family and I had some of my best memories from these holidays.
 But going from ski holidays with my family to a whole season as a ski instructor away from home this seemed like a very big challenge.
-I did as most young people do – I took to the internet.
+I did as most young people do – I turned to the internet.
 Here I found the very same page as you are on right now.
 I choose to book my first season through Snowminds and they handled pretty much everything for me.
 With an office filled with previous instructors, they told me everything I needed to know.
 They helped me through all the practical and boring stuff, they made pre-events to calm my nerves and they were there with a tissue for my mom when they put me on the plane towards Canada.

 We arrived safely to Sun Peaks and checked into the coziest hotel.
 This was gonna be our home for the next 4 weeks during our course.
 All of a sudden you find yourself on the other side of the world with thousands of miles and time zones between you and your family and everything all of the sudden seems a bit terrifying.
 Here Snowminds comes in again they make social evening events.
 They organize practical trips to handle things as social and tax cards and all of the boring thing but they also cultural trips to see your first ice hockey match.
 Then the time starts flying.
 You make friends, a lot of friends.
 You drink beer, a lot of beer and you go riding, a lot!!!